LiveWebinar's Short Guide to Teaching Online

-Before your lesson, try to check a few things off your pre-lesson to do list!
+Online webinars for teachers and students are a great way to hold lessons.
+But before your lesson starts, try to check a few things off your pre-lesson to do list!
 Make sure that you send your students reminders a couple days before your class, and the day of.
 To be able to join your lesson, send your students personal Attendee link, which will take them directly to your class.

 Features of LiveWebinar to be used in classes

-Here we’re listing a bunch of the features that LiveWebinar offers that are perfect for educators.
+Online webinars for teachers are simple to use, easy to explain to students and allow you to take advantage of many new features such as screen sharing.
+Here we’re listing a bunch of the features that LiveWebinar offers that are perfect for educators and make attractive online webinars for teachers and students.
 To access these features, click the “+” icon at the top left of the LiveWebinar screen or click “Open Share Menu”.

-Share your documents and presentations by uploading them to your LiveWebinar account storage and access and share them during your class.
+Share your documents and presentations by uploading them to your LiveWebinar account storage and access and share them during your class and teaching online.
 In the drop-down menu simply click on “Storage”, you will be redirected to your documents that were uploaded to your LiveWebinar account.
 Simply click on “Present” when you hover your cursor over your selected document, and voilà, your participants now see the document as well.
-You can also link a Prezi presentation if you want to add some more lively presentations!
+You can also link a Prezi presentation if you want to add some more lively presentations (thanks to this, online webinars both for teachers and its students can be held in a more interactive way)!
 For a tutorial on sharing documents from storage, click here.

 Tests and Surveys

-Split your students into teams in breakout rooms, give them problems to solve, or projects to work on.
+Split your students into teams in breakout rooms, give them problems to solve, or projects to work on when teaching online.
 Facilitate teamwork and remember to check in on the room throughout the lesson to see how students are doing.
 To check out how breakout rooms work, click here.

 Share your screen with your students so that everyone is on the same page (literally).
+Screen sharing during online webinars is salutary for teachers.
 We must note however that the screen sharing feature is not yet available on Safari.
 For a manual on how to screen share, click here.

-Use the whiteboard feature to draw on documents, videos and presentations to help bring a point home.
+Use the whiteboard feature to better teach online.
+Draw on documents, videos and presentations to help bring a point home.
 Your students also can use this feature, increasing your classroom interaction.
 If you need more information on how to work the Whiteboard, click here.

 Tips for getting started